 - Theatre Work

 Lorinda began Calisthenics in South Australia at the age of 7.
-She competed in many winning club, state (Ballarat) & national teams & also placed in both Graceful & Solo at National competitions.
-She also received Gold Medal Honours in 1998 for the Calisthenic Skills Exams Program
+She competed in many winning club, state (Ballarat) & national teams & also placed in both Graceful & Solo Competitions at National level.
+She also received her Gold Medal Honours in 1998 for the Calisthenic Skills Exams Program

 Not only has Lorinda participated in Calisthenics, she has completed extensive training in Ballet, Contemporary, Jazz, Hip Hop & Gymnastics.
-Lorinda competed for Australia in sports aerobics in Europe did cheerleading & drill dance in America and danced in pantomimes in London.
-Most favourite tour was being in one of the dance shows at Disney World, Florida.
-Lorinda has coached many successful Calisthenic Club, Ballarat & National Teams for both Queensland & South Australia in various age sections.
+Lorinda competed for Australia in sports aerobics in Europe, cheerleading & drill dance in America and danced in pantomimes in London.
+Her most favourite tour was being in one of the dance shows at Disney World, Florida.
+Lorinda has coached many successful Calisthenic Club, Ballarat & National Individuals & Teams for both Queensland & South Australia in various age sections.

 Jessica began Calisthenics in Victoria at Dresden Calisthenics College as a Sub-Junior at the age of 7.
 She spent 18 years at Dresden winning many State and Ballarat Aggregates.